Stability-AI/stability-blender-addon/Installing.md

 # Installing DreamStudio for Blender

 1. First, download the latest release of Blender from [here](https://www.blender.org/download/), and the latest release of the plugin from from [Releases](https://github.com/Stability-AI/stability-blender-addon/releases/).
-Click the 'Source Code (zip)' link:
+Click the 'stability-blender-addon' link:

 ![](/content/install_release.jpg)